Swap Dynamics in Single-Peaked Housing Markets: Conclusion

-This paper studied the property of swap dynamics for the allocation of indivisible resources in the restricted setting of single-peaked house markets.
+This paper studied the property of swap dynamics for the allocation of indivisible resources in the restricted setting of single-peaked housing markets.
 The basic principle of the procedure is to let agents perform pairwise improving exchanges.
-We showed in particular that the single-peaked domain happens to be maximal for guaranteeing convergence to Pareto-optimal optimal outcomes with such dynamics.
-We also showed that the outcomes of TTC and of the Crawler are reachable by swap sequences.
-To refine our analysis, we studied two further notions: the average rank and the minimum rank of the resources obtained by the agents.
+We showed in particular that the single-peaked domain happens to be maximal for guaranteeing convergence to Pareto-optimal outcomes with such dynamics.
+We also showed that the outcomes of TTC and of Crawler are reachable by swap-deal sequences.
+To refine our analysis, we have studied two further notions: the average rank and the minimum rank of the resources obtained by the agents.
 None of the procedures discussed in this paper are specifically designed for optimizing these ranks, even though these notions capture very natural criteria of efficiency (for the average rank) and fairness (for the minimum rank).
 It thus seems important to study how these allocation procedures behave on that respect.
-Of course, moving from centralized to decentralized procedures incurs a cost that we analyzed through the price of anarchy, but in fact individual rationality alone incurs similar costs.
-To complement these theoretical bounds, we ran experiments which demonstrated that such swap dynamics provide in practice very good results.
+To complement worst-case theoretical bounds on the loss of social welfare induced by swap dynamics, we ran experiments which demonstrated that they actually provide good results in practice.

+Our focus on swap-deals is motivated by their minimal coordination requirements.
+In the context of this paper, our experimental results suggest that there is little gain to expect when allowing deals involving three agents.
+A complementary relaxation is to permit deals possibly not improving for some of the agents involved (but at least a majority).
+This may unveil interesting connections with other notions: \cite{kondratev2019minimal} recently established for instance that an allocation is popular in a housing market if and only if no (majority) improving exchanges between three agents exist.